kevinharvey/django-tdd/README.md

     python manage.py tdd

 When you change a file, the development server will stop, all the tests will be run again, and the development server will start again.

-The command is most helpful when you are working on a single app in a larger project and only want to run it's tests.

-    python manage.py tdd myapp

-Or if you want to run a single test case, or one single test

-    python manage.py tdd myapp.MyTestCase
-    python manage.py tdd myapp.MyTestCase.my_specific_test